Fast fashion: France seeks to slow down wasteful industry – DW – 04/08/2024

 For him, the unanimous vote in parliament shows French politicians have understood there's urgency for action.

-"The draft law is a reaction to the deep crisis which the pret-a-porter sector [designer clothes sold ready-to-wear] has been going through since 2022 with numerous brands filing for bankruptcy," he said.
+"The draft law is a reaction to the deep crisis which the pret-a-porter sector [designer clothes sold ready-to-wear — Editor's note] has been going through since 2022 with numerous brands filing for bankruptcy," he said.

 "France, the home of fashion, could now lead the way.
 These rules should be widened out to the whole of Europe as the fashion market is a European one," he said.